 For Shopping results, you will also have to set up a Google Merchant Center and link it with your Google Ads account.

-Implementing Sponsored results requires at least basic knowledge about pay-per-click advertising, bidding strategies, or competitor research.
+Implementing Sponsored results requires at least basic knowledge about pay-per-click advertising, bidding strategies, or competitor analysis.
 If you are new to paid search, you can start with this guide.

 How Can I Track Sponsored Results?